-This behaviour should be discouraged because a nip could be really scary for people who are afraid of dogs, or for small children.
+This behavior should be discouraged because a nip could be really scary for people who are afraid of dogs or for small children.
 It is also just bad manners for your dog to nip at you, even if they are just trying to herd you and keep you safe.

 If you are finding that your Australian shepherd is nipping at your heels:

 Stop walking as soon as you feel them nip at your heels.
 Your dog is trying to herd you as if you were a sheep, and moving more will encourage your dog to continue this behavior.

 Wait until your dog stops nipping.
 Try not to shuffle around or jump away from your dog.
 If you just wait, your dog should give up the behavior after a few seconds.

 Praise your dog for stopping the behavior.
 Once your dog gives up and is calm, you can reward them.

 Training Your Australian Shepherd Not To Bite When Playing

 All dogs, especially puppies, may bite when playing.
 That is how they would play with other dogs.

 It is important to teach your puppy that biting is not a desirable behavior by: